cbhacks/CrashEdit/README.md

 * `S0000015.NSF` _(nsf file)_
 * ...

 Notice how each filename has an NSD/NSF pair.
-Each pair corresponds to a specific level in the game, and these files contain the game data for the level.
+Each pair corresponds to a specific level in the game, and these files contain the game data for that level.
 The last two characters before the .NSD or .NSF extension are the "level ID" for that specific level.
-An an example, the level titled _The Lost City_ has the level ID `20`, and its file pair is the following, found in the `S2` directory:
+As an example, the level titled _The Lost City_ has the level ID `20`, and its file pair is the following, found in the `S2` directory:

 * `S0000020.NSD` _(nsd file)_
 * `S0000020.NSF` _(nsf file)_

-A complete list of the level ID's and their associated levels can be found here:
+A complete list of level ID's and their associated levels can be found here:

 https://sites.google.com/site/crashpsxsite/structure